GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Berserk.md

 If you specialize as a berserk, you gain the following:
 You gain training with two weapons of your choice.
 While in your battlerage trance, you gain a +2 bonus to your incapacitation saves.
-Choose two attributes.
-Each is increased by 1.
-One of those must be [Body], [Fort], [Rflx] or [Empy].
 You are now affected by your Warcry ability.
+You may now use your War Cry ability an additional time per encounter, so long as it is the first round and you do not have all of your hitpoints.

 #### Splash
-If you splash berserk as a member of another class, you gain the ability to enter a battlerage trance and gain the Brutal Momentum feature.
+If you splash berserk as a member of another class, you gain the ability to enter a battlerage trance, gain the Brutal Momentum feature, and gain the Reckless feature.